Wednesday, March 29, 2023

 In general I disagree with concerns about Continuity Lock Out, if I were interested in a show like Naruto or One Piece genre wise I could navigate them just fine.
 Again I go back to how the first episode of Buffy I watched was This Year's Girl, jumping in the middle of something not fully understanding it just makes me want to learn more if what I was entertained me.

-What makes Detective Conan more like Western Comic, (or at least how Western Comics used to be in the 90s and 00s) then other Manga/Anime is the more fluid nature of what it even means to say the show has a status quo.
+What makes Detective Conan more like Western Comics, (or at least how Western Comics used to be in the 90s and 00s) then other Manga/Anime is the more fluid nature of what it even means to say the show has a status quo.

 With One Piece certain people think saying everything that happens equally matters is somehow the incentive to watch all of it, when the truth is what helped me breeze through Detective Conan was knowing I don't actually have to watch all of it.

-Now with Detective Conan you can compare a one off episode from earlier to this year to a one off episode form the single digits that aired in 96 and get the impression that the Status Quo hasn't changed at all.
+Now with Detective Conan you can compare a one off episode from earlier this year to a one off episode form the single digits that aired in 96 and get the impression that the Status Quo hasn't changed at all.
 But that's because that status quo is what the protagonist is seeking to preserve until he defeats the main enemy.
 The Black Organization storyline has made significant progress, the thing is Conan is playing the long game in that storyline.

-Meanwhile Conan is always introducing new characters with many of the most popular not even being there yet in the first 100.
+Meanwhile Detective Conan is always introducing new characters with many of the most popular not even being there yet in the first 100.
 And they actually made Ran and Shinichi officially a couple in the early 900s.

 Even it's one off filler episodes have variety, Conan himself is the only character guaranteed to appear in every episode.